projection-engine/projection-engine/COMMIT_NOTES.md

-- Fixing camera serialization bugs
+- UBO for direcitonal lights
+- UBO for point lights
+- SSAO UBO for samples and settings
+- UBO for cameras
+- Updating range input
-- Added scroll movement
+- Added bias to directional light shadows
-- Fixed normal mapping when parallax is disabled
+- Fixed ppackage lights computing POV matrix even when light doesnt have shadows
-- Organizing shaders
+- LightsAPI
-- Removing BRDF from deferred pass